light_square

 Accreditation

-Increasingly, local governments and fire service organizations are facing pressure to “do more with less” and justify their expenditures by demonstrating a direct link to improved or expanded services.
+Increasingly, local governments and fire service organizations are facing pressure to do more with less and justify expenditures by demonstrating a direct link to improved or expanded services.
 Particularly for emergency services, local officials need criteria to assess professional performance and efficiency.
-The CFAI accreditation process provides a well-defined, internationally recognized benchmark system to measure the quality of fire and emergency services.
+The CFAI accreditation process provides a well-defined, internationally-recognized benchmark system to measure the quality of fire and emergency services.

 The Commission on Fire Accreditation International (CFAI) comprehensive self-assessment process promotes excellence and encourages quality improvement by enabling fire and EMS agencies to: